Simplicity of non-associative skew Laurent polynomial rings: Introduction

 \section{Introduction}

-Motivated by showing the existence of a non-commutative ordered division ring, in 1903 Hilbert \cite{Hil03} introduced a ring of formal Laurent series with a \emph{skewed} or \emph{twisted} multiplication, nowadays therefore also referred to as \emph{Hilbert's twist} \cite{Lam01}.
-Thirty years later, Ore~\cite{Ore33} initiated the study of \emph{non-commutative polynomial rings}, today more commonly known as \emph{Ore extensions}.
-Since their introductions, \emph{skew Laurent series rings} and Ore extensions have been studied quite extensively (see e.g. \cite{GW04, Lam01, MR01} for comprehensive introductions).
+In 1903, Hilbert \cite{Hil03} introduced a ring of formal Laurent series with a \emph{skewed} or \emph{twisted} multiplication to show the existence of a non-commutative ordered division ring.
+Nowadays, the rings and their corresponding multiplication are thus referred to as \emph{skew} or \emph{twisted Laurent series rings} and \emph{Hilbert's twist} \cite{Lam01}, respectively.
+Thirty years later, Ore~\cite{Ore33} initiated the study of what he called ``non-commutative polynomial rings'', today more commonly known as \emph{Ore extensions}.
+Since their introductions, skew Laurent series rings, Ore extensions, and the closely related \emph{skew Laurent polynomial rings} have been studied quite extensively (see e.g. \cite{GW04, Lam01, MR01} for comprehensive introductions).
+Moreover, some years ago, Nystedt, {\"O}inert, and Richter \cite{NOR18} introduced a non-associative generalization of Ore extensions.

-In \cite{NO20}, Nystedt and {\"O}inert introduced \emph{non-associative skew Laurent polynomial rings} as certain \emph{non-associative skew group rings}.
-They were able to deduce both necessary and sufficient conditions for these rings to be simple, generalizing a classical result from the associative setting to the non-associative setting.
-In \cite{NOR18}, Nystedt, {\"O}inert, and Richter introduced \emph{non-associative Ore extensions} as non-associative generalizations of Ore extensions (see also \cite{BRS18} for a different generalization by the authors of the present article to the non-unital, hom-associative setting), which in turn are examples of the \emph{Ore monoid rings} studied in \cite{NOR19} by the same authors.

-In this article, we study a generalization of the non-associative skew Laurent polynomial rings introduced in \cite{NO20} by following the same train of thought as in \cite{NOR18}.
-As it turns out, these are also examples of Ore monoid rings.